Coherent analogues of matrix factorizations and relative singularity categories: Introduction

 \subsection{Matrix factorizations}

 Following~\cite{PV}, we will consider matrix factorizations of a global section of a line bundle.
-So let $\L$ be a line bundle (invertible sheaf) on $X$ and $w\in \L(X)$ be a fixed section, called the \emph{superpotential}.
+So let $\L$ be a line bundle (invertible sheaf) on $X$ and $w\in \L(X)$ be a fixed section, called the \emph{potential}.

 Let $\B=(X,\L,w)$ denote the following $\Z$\+graded quasi-coherent CDG\+algebra over~$X$.
 The component $\B^n$ is isomorphic to $\L^{\ot n/2}$ for $n\in 2\Z$ and vanishes for $n\in 2\Z+1$, the multiplication in $\B$ being given by the natural isomorphisms $\L^{\ot n/2}\ot_{\O_X}\L^{\ot m/2} \rarrow \L^{\ot (n+m)/2}$.
 For any affine open subscheme $U\subset X$, the differential on $\B(U)$ is zero, and the curvature element is $w|_U\in\B^2(U)= \L(U)$.
 The elements $a_{UV}$ defining the restriction morphisms of CDG\+rings $\B(V)\rarrow\B(U)$ all vanish.